fbremer/consensus/README.md

 # strict_iupac_consensus

 `consensus.py` collapses multiple aligned sequences into strict consensus sequences using IUPAC ambiguity bases.
-By strict, we mean that it does not use any conventions for determining whether an IUPAC code is introduced (e.g. minimum required occurrences of minor bases, such as in [Cavener 1987](https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/15.4.1353).
+By strict, we mean that it does not use any conventions for determining whether an IUPAC code is introduced (e.g. minimum required occurrences of minor bases, such as in [Cavener 1987](https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/15.4.1353), which is used by [Bio.motifs](http://biopython.org/DIST/docs/tutorial/Tutorial.html) in BioPython).
 If >1 base is present at a given site, `consensus.py` will introduce an ambiguity.
 By default, it will also ignore `-` and `n` characters if other bases are present at a given position (see below).

 By default, `consensus.py` takes one fasta file and outputs one fasta file.
 In batch mode, it processes all files in the input directory with a `.fasta` or `.fna` extension as fasta's and outputs all the consensus sequences in one output fasta file.